kangkelidis/robot-assisted-evacuation/README.md

 `scenarioParams` contains global parameters that are used for all simulations.
 These  parameters can be overridden by specifying the same parameter in the `simulationScenarios` .

 - `seed`: A number that generates the seed for the simulations.
-Use zero for random.
+Use a non-zero number to use the same seed for each simulation round (a round consists of a single simulation for each scenario), use zero to generate a random seed for each simulation.
 - `numOfSamples`: The number of simulations to run for each scenario.
 - `numOfRobots`: The number of robots.
 - `numOfPassengers`: The number of passengers.